Florida Department of Transportation District 5 Regional Transportation Center

 MERGING FREEWAY AND ARTERIAL TRAFFIC OPERATIONS IMPROVES MOBILITY AND SAFETY

 Central Florida’s strong economic development and rapid population growth is increasing traffic on the region’s highway and arterial roads.
-The Florida Department of Transportation (FDOT) District 5 Regional Traffic Management Center (RTMC) needed to improve communication between agencies managing highway and arterial roads, and also inform the public and the media about efforts to improve traffic congestion and keep people and goods moving on Central Florida roadways.
+The Florida Department of Transportation (FDOT) District Five’s Regional Traffic Management Center (RTMC) needed to facilitate communication between the agencies that manage highway and arterial roads.
+It also needed to inform the public and the media about efforts to improve traffic congestion and keep people and goods moving on Central Florida roadways.

 • Client: Florida Department of Transportation (FDOT)